Traditional Unionist Voice: Abortion law

 The TUV opposed the introduction of The Abortion (Northern Ireland) Regulations 2020 which substantially expanded the grounds wherein abortion could be demanded.
-The party holds a 'pro-life' position and advocates that moral issues should be matters for local decision-making.
+The party holds a "pro-life" position.
+The TUV reaffirmed its opposition to abortion in its 2024 UK general election manifesto.

 Same-sex marriage

 In the TUV's 2015 manifesto (before the legalisation of same-sex marriage in Northern Ireland in January 2020) it stated that it, "oppose[s] any redefinition of marriage" and "defend[s] traditional family values ... believing that that is the bedrock for the success of society".
+In 2024, the party was reported as still being against same-sex marriage.

 Immigration

 The TUV advocates a controlled-immigration approach with effective border checks and a 'points-style' application procedure whereby preference is given to prospective immigrants having skillsets which are in demand in Northern Ireland.
+The TUV has said that it agrees with Reform UK's policies on migration.

 Education

 Their position is that academic selection (grammar schools) should remain an option within the education system for those children whose abilities are suited to it but that all types of secondary school must be given equal priority in funding.